tuturuuu/Agriculture3.0/README.md

 ## 🛠️ How to Run

 1. Rename the `contractsLegacy` folder to `contracts`.
-   > ⚠️ The existing `contracts` folder is outdated and not supported.
+   > ⚠️ The existing `contracts` folder contains improved contracts but is not yet integrated with the frontend.

 2. **On Windows**:
    Run the setup script:
    setup.bat

 3. **On macOS/Linux**:
    Manually run the commands from `setup.bat` in your terminal.